-A smoky haze that parts of Southeast Asla this month, forcing schools and businesses to close, is just one element of an air pollution problem that kills hundreds of thousands of people in the region annually, the thousands of people in the region annually, the control of the problement of the problement with the problement with the problement of problement with the problement of problement of the problement of the problement of the part of the p year. said Michal Krzyzanowski, an air quality specialist at the WHO's European Center for Environment and Health in Bonn.
-Driftling smoke from purposely set forest fires in Indonesia caused Malaysia to declare a state of emergency last week in two areas outsite Kuala Lumpur.
-Parts of Side Kuala Lumpur.
-Parts of Thalland were also blanket ed in the haze.
-Malaysia said hospitals reported a 150% increase in reported a problems and seven people who had a history en people who had a history of respiratory problems re-portedly died.
+A smoky haze that Southeast Asia this month, forcing schools and busi-nesses to close, is just one el-ement of an air pollution problem that kills hundreds of thousands of people in Wortgiton annually, the Wortgiton annually, the Wortgiton annually, the Mortgiton annually, the said.
+Air pollution in major Southeast Asian and Chi-nesse cilies ranks among the worst in the world and con-tributes to the deaths of about 500,000 people each year: said Michal Krzyzanowski, an air quality specialist at the WHO's Eu-ropean Center for Environ-ment and Health in Bonn.
+Drifting smoke from pur-posely set forest fires in In-donesia caused Malaysia to declare a state of emergency last week in two areas out-side Kuala Lumpur.
+Parts of Thailand were also blanket: ed Malaysia said hospitals reported a 150% increase in preathing problems and sev-en people who had a history of respiratory problems re-portedly died.
 The govern-ment could not confirm the smoky air was to blame.
 Worldwide, air pollution contributes to some 800,000 deaths each year.
 The emer-gency in Malaysia was lifted after two days.
 But meteorol-ogists are predicting a new cloud will hover over parts of Malaysia and possibly Singapore.